MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control-power-automate.md

       By default, the trigger Planner Task will be disabled and won't trigger.
 To enable it the following steps must be completed by the tenant admin:

       * Create a support ticket under the path Power Apps/Collaboration controls/Settings.
-      * Request that your environment is enabled for the Collaboration connector and provide your Environment URL (preferred) or Organization ID.
+      * Request that your environment is enabled for the Collaboration connector and provides your Environment URL (preferred) or Organization ID.
-      * You can add the following sample text to your support request: "Please enable Environment URL: `url` for the Collaboration Connector".
+      * You can add the following sample text to your support request: "Enable Environment URL: `url` for the Collaboration Connector".
       * To open a support ticket, see [Get Help + Support](/power-platform/admin/get-help-support)

 * **Actions**